 Here, we learn to interact with money as a nurturing self-care practice.
 We empower ourselves by learning the language of money, gathering practical tools, tracking money as it flows in and out and around, infusing the nuts and bolts with a sense of fun and adventure.
 We take our relationship with money deeper as we learn to have Money Dates and bring intention and mindfulness to our earning, spending, saving, gifting, and debt.

 Step into a more personal way to track your needs and manage your money without ever using a dreaded “budget” again.
 Align your finances with your goals, values, and dreams.
-Here, we create maps of intention, learn how to make good money decisions (and what that even means to each of us), and go deep-soul diving to identify how money can best support our unfolding lives and our here and now reality.
+Here, we create maps of intention, learn how to make good money decisions and go deep-soul diving to identify how money can best support our unfolding lives and our here and now reality.

-The money stories shared in my book come from the diverse and creative community that I have had the honor of teaching over the last 20 years.
-When I first began my Financial Therapy work over twenty years ago, I started by teaching small groups of 10 people over and over.
+When I first began my Financial Therapy work in 2001, I started teaching small groups of 10 people over and over.
 My first classes were $150.00, and the students in my course all came from different income levels and economic backgrounds.
 My methodology was developed from engagement and feedback from this community, and refined by years of teaching, over and over, as my classes grew to 20 people, then 50, eventually evolving into the global community of 500 students a year that I am honored to lead today.

 Our community is built of folks from around the world, who all come from different lineages, economic classes, and lived experiences, straight folks, queer folks, couples, singles, and creative entrepreneurs.
 While each one of us experiences our own unique relationship with money, I have found that we all really do have money shame, money challenges, money strengths, and money triumphs.
 The body-based practices and nuts and bolts financial tools shared in The Art of Money offer support, encouragement, and inspiration regardless of personal background or income level.